espocrm/documentation/docs/development/metadata/app-popup-notifications.md

 *boolean*

-If WebSocked is configured and the parameter is set to true, notifications won't be polled in the front-end (except once when page is loaded).
+If WebSocked is configured and the parameter is set to true, notifications won't be polled in the front-end (except once, when page is loaded).

 ## disabled